By Atom | Jun 20, 2023, 4:11 PM

 Are you looking for ways to support your child with spelling, punctuation and grammar?
-We've put together this handy guide to the topic, with a set of free resources to help boost their skills – including a downloadable set of practice questions!
+Read Atom's handy guide to Key Stage 2 SPaG.
+Find out which topics your child will learn and download some free practice questions!

-Spelling: forming words with the correct letters in the correct order, including applying spelling rules to new vocabulary.
+Spelling: forming words with the correct letters in the correct order.
+This includes applying spelling rules to new vocabulary

 Punctuation: the symbols that enhance meaning and add clarity to written language.

-Here is an overview of the SPaG topics that your child will have covered in primary school by the end of Year 6:
+Here is an overview of the spelling, punctuation and grammar topics that your child will have covered in primary school by the end of Year 6.

-This free pack of 20 questions will help your child practice the topics they will encounter on the Year 6 SATs English Paper 1.
+This free pack of 20 questions will help your child practise the topics they will encounter on the Year 6 SATs English Paper 1.

 There is a separate pack with answers and explanations.

-All children in UK primary schools (and most children in private prep schools) take SATs (Standard Assessment Tests) at the end of Year 6.
-They are designed to assess pupils’ knowledge of the curriculum and are used by the UK government to determine the quality of education across schools in the country.
+All children in UK primary schools take SATs (Standard Assessment Tests) at the end of Year 6.
+They assess pupils’ knowledge of the Key Stage 2 curriculum.
+The UK government also uses SATs results to determine the quality of education across schools in the country.

 Children take three English papers as part of their SATs.
 Two of the three papers test SPaG.

-In 2023, the grammar and punctuation test is taken on Tuesday 9th May.
+The spelling, grammar and punctuation test will take place on Monday 13th May 2024.
 Your child will have 45 minutes to complete the test, with 50 marks available.

 70,000+ interactive questions